Hull Kingston Rovers: 2015–present: Challenge Cup final and first Super League Grand Final

 Hull Kingston Rovers started the 2022 Super League season looking to build on the events of 2021.
-Midway through the year however, head coach Tony Smith announced he would be leaving at the end of the year.
+Midway through the year, however, head coach Tony Smith announced he would be leaving at the end of the year.
 In May 2022, Hull KR reached the semi-final of the Challenge Cup were defeated by Huddersfield at Elland Road.
 In July 2022, Smith left Hull Kingston Rovers after a humiliating loss to Toulouse Olympique and he was replaced by interim head coach Danny McGuire.
 Hull Kingston Rovers would finish the year in 8th place on the table.
 In the 2023 Super League season, the club finished fourth on the table and qualified for the playoffs.
 They defeated Leigh in the elimination playoff to reach the semi-final against Wigan.
 Wigan would defeat Hull Kingston Rovers 42–12.
 The club also reached the final of the 2023 Challenge Cup but were defeated by Leigh in extra-time.

 Hull KR finished second in the 2024 Super League table and reached their first Grand Final by defeating Warrington Wolves 10–8 in the play-off semi-finals.
 In the grand final, Hull Kingston Rovers would fall short of winning their first piece of silverware in 39 years losing 9–2 against Wigan.

 On 7 June 2025, Hull Kingston Rovers won their first major trophy in 40 years as they defeated Warrington 8–6 in the 2025 Challenge Cup final.
 Hull Kingston Rovers scored the winning try with less than two minutes remaining.
-They went on to complete the treble - topping the table and beating Wigan 24–6 in the 2025 Super League Grand Final.
+They went on to complete the treble – topping the table and beating Wigan 24–6 in the 2025 Super League Grand Final.

+Hull Kingston Rovers started the 2026 Super League season in the worst possible way, losing to the newly promoted York RLFC side 19–18.

+On 19 February 2026, Hull Kingston Rovers won the World Club Challenge for the first ever time defeating NRL premiership winners Brisbane 30–24.